AFialkowski/SimRepeat/README.md

 #> Number of Fisher Scoring iterations: 2
 ```

-Each effect in the model was found to be statistically significant at the *α* = 0.001 level.
+Each effect in the model was found to be statistically significant at the alpha = 0.001 level.
 Now, compare betas used in simulation to those returned by `glm`:

 ``` r
 fm1.coef <- fm1$coefficients[c("(Intercept)", "ord1_1", "cont1", "mix1",